 There are several ways to donate to the Fund:

-- Write an amount on the front of your bill statement.
-The amount you specify will begin a monthly pledge.
-I understand Heat-Aid contributions may be changed or canceled at any time by calling M.U.D., 402.554.6666.
+- Write an amount on the front of your bill statement as a one-time gift or specify an amount to begin a monthly pledge.
+Heat-Aid contributions may be changed or canceled at any time by calling M.U.D., 402.554.6666.